 The time between the 25th of December and the 1st of January feels magical, doesn’t it?
-Happiness and joy are everywhere across the world, but after the New Year, when most of the world gets back to their daily routine, there’s one country that prepares for the festive magic to begin.
+Happiness and joy are everywhere across the world, but after New Year’s Day, when holiday celebrations have ended in many countries, there are several countries and Orthodox Christian communities where Christmas celebrations occur later than 25 December, including Russia.
 Wondering who?
 We are talking about Christmas in Russia.

 You must be thinking, why so late, right?
 Well, because their traditions are unique, deeply spiritual, and rich in history.
 If you truly want to understand the Russian xmas you have to come along with us to the standard December Calendar to know everything about how Christmas is celebrated in Russia.